mrcodeporter/PS2EXE-Wizard/README.md

-# PS2EXE Converter
+# PS2EXE Wizard

 ## Introduction

-**PS2EXE Converter** is a user-friendly graphical application built in PowerShell for converting PowerShell scripts into executable (EXE) files using the PS2EXE module.
+**PS2EXE Wizard** is a user-friendly graphical application built in PowerShell for converting PowerShell scripts into executable (EXE) files using the PS2EXE module.
 Whether you're a PowerShell enthusiast or need to distribute your scripts as standalone executables, PS2EXE Converter simplifies the process.
 This tool is created by **Mr.code.porter**.

 ## Table of Contents